Santa Barbara Weekend Guide

 The resort resembles an intimate Mediterranean village, embracing 78 beachfront acres between the Pacific Ocean and the Santa Ynez mountains.
 The understated elegance is present in every room and at the resort's spa and 3 restaurants.

-Another great option is The Simpson House Inn, an 1874 historic landmark decorated to Victorian perfection.
+The Simpson House Inn offers something genuinely special to its guests: an 1874 historic landmark decorated to Victorian perfection.
 French doors open to manicured gardens, and quaint cottages dot the beautiful grounds.
 While the rooms have everything your heart could possibly desire, the Inn's most impressive features are its extras: the gourmet Mediterranean hors d'oeuvres and Santa Barbara wines served each afternoon, the enormous video library and the full gourmet breakfast (delivered on delicate china).

 Take a tour of The Simpson House Inn's gardens, and see why guests fall in love with this unique Santa Barbara bed and breakfast.